vtex-apps/store-icons/README.md

 - **isActive**: Whenever the icon is active
 - **activeClassName**: The className it should have if active
 - **mutedClassName**: The className it should have if not active
-- **...props**: Its is importat to notice that any other ```<svg>``` prop passed will work with any icon as well.
+- **...props**: It is important to notice that any other ```<svg>``` prop passed will work with an icon as well.

-Some components suport modifiers.
+Some components support modifiers.
 These are props that define the icon type, orientation, state or shape.
 - **type**: possible values are *solid*, *line*, *outline*
 - **orientation**: possible values are *up*, *down*, *left*, *right*
 - **state**: possible values are *on*, *off*